transcending1/Review/admin/subpage/modules/module_doc/Optics Clustering.md

 ### 3.cluster_method
-+ Description

-The extraction method used to extract clusters using the calculated reachability and ordering.
-Possible values are "xi" and "dbscan".
+'The extraction method used to extract clusters using the calculated\n            reachability and ordering.
+Possible values are "xi" and "dbscan".'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |